- Outlook for the near future:

 - Two alternative paths to the goal:

-- Alternative 1 – Simple: We send via our mail servers – you only adjust your SPF record (
+- Alternative 1 – Simple: We send über our mail servers – You only adjust your SPF-Record (

-Alternative 2 – Flexible: You send via your own mail servers – you have full control over DKIM, DMARC, and all other authentication mechanisms. - Customize Mail Templates: Download our standard mail templates (TXT/HTML) here, customize them according to your wishes, and submit them to us for integration.
-This is done uncomplicatedly via our support team: support@benno-mailarchiv.de
+Alternative 2 – Flexible: You send über your own mail servers – You have full control über DKIM, DMARC and all other authentication mechanisms. - Adjust mail templates: Download our standard mail templates (TXT/HTML) here, adjust them to your wishes and submit them for integration with us.
+This is done easily über our support team: support@benno-mailarchiv.de

-- Without your active request for white labeled mail sending, the emails are sent via our mail servers with sender addresses like
+- Without your active request for white labeled mail sending, the emails über our mail servers with sender addresses such as

 no-reply@benno-cloud.desent.